bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 ![](images2/media/image166.png){width="6.0in"
 height="2.9967946194225723in"}

-Next, let\'s focus on general sibling selectors, which apply rules to all the selectors of the same type that follow the first type.
+Next, let&apos;s focus on general sibling selectors, which apply rules to all the selectors of the same type that follow the first type.

 To use the family analogy again, general sibling selectors allow you to